 If you’re feeling anxious or have an anxious child, write a few of these down or print them out and keep them handy.
 1. “The greatest weapon against stress is our ability to choose one thought over another.” ~William James.
 What is Positive Mindset and 89 Ways to Achieve a Positive Mental Attitude.
 Pollyanna Principle: The Psychology of Positivity Bias.
 When you think of “bias” you probably think of it in terms of something negative.

 For example, you might think of being biased against a group of people and link it to racism, or you may think of the theory of confirmation bias, which states that we often ignore all the evidence that doesn’t support our preferred way of thinking.
 It’s true that bias is generally a bad thing since it involves having preconceived notions about things that may turn out to be false, unrealistic, or even harmful; however, a bias isn’t always a bad thing.
 In fact, there is a bias that is deeply rooted and pervasive throughout all cultures and all people, and it helps us to be happier, healthier, and more connected with others.
 Could Thinking Positively Be Dangerous Right Now?
 If, like me, you’ve started opening the newspapers each day with a sense of dread and disbelief about that latest actions of President Trump and his administration, it can be hard to figure out exactly what you’re meant to do with these feelings.

 Should you be protesting loudly?
 Trying to trust the checks and balances of government?
+Why Trying to Be Happy Is So Depressing.
 Think Twice Before Overdoing The Positive Thinking, Cautions Psychology Study.
 The unexpected negative effect of positive thinking on mental health.